Embracing Artificial Intelligence (AI) in Dental Hygiene

 © Adisak / Adobe Stock

-A growing concept that everyone seems to be equally fascinated by and nervous about is artificial intelligence (AI).
-AI brings up a plethora of nerve-wracking questions for all.
+A growing concept that most seem to be equally fascinated by and nervous about is artificial intelligence (AI).
+AI raises a plethora of nerve-wracking questions for many.
 Will it eventually outsmart humans?
 Will most of our jobs become obsolete?
 Can AI develop its own consciousness?
 Are we in the Matrix?!

-When you’re running late with each patient, it can be daunting to quickly skim their radiographs for any signs of new calculus, potential periodontal bone loss, caries development, or other dental pathologies.
-If you have experienced that overwhelming feeling, this AI technology is for you!
+When you’re running late with each patient, it can be daunting to quickly skim their radiographs for signs of new calculus, potential periodontal bone loss, caries development, or other dental pathologies.
+If you have experienced that overwhelming feeling, this AI technology is for you.

 Periodontal Pathologies